How to Choose an Heirloom Engagement Ring That Lasts for Generations

 Documentation: The Paper Trail That Protects Value

-An heirloom ring is only as valuable as its documentation.
 Keep the following in a fireproof safe or safety deposit box:

-• GIA Diamond Grading Report (original) — Never discard; never expires
+• GIA Diamond Grading Report (original)

-• Insurance policy — Specialist jewelry insurance at full replacement value
+• Insurance policy — specialist jewelry insurance

-• Service records — Prong retipping, resizing, cleaning history
+• Service records

-• Provenance note — The story of the ring, written for future generations
+• Provenance note — the story of the ring, written for future generations

 Frequently Asked Questions